mrahbari/java-interview-questions/intermediate-coding.md

 The late binding mechanism allows for more flexibility and extensibility in the code, as it allows different subclasses to provide their own implementations of the same method.
 This enables polymorphism, where a reference variable of a superclass type can be used to refer to objects of various subclasses, and the appropriate method is called based on the actual object type at runtime.

-In languages like Java, C++, and C#, late binding is achieved using virtual functions (in C++) or method overriding (in Java and C#).
-When a method is declared as virtual (or overridden) in the base class, the runtime system dynamically dispatches the call to the appropriate method based on the actual type of the object being referenced.

 Here's a simple Java example to illustrate late binding:

 ```java